ckuelker/quick-guide-en-us/Dev/HPC/numa.md

 ### numademo

-The command `numademo` is not available via Debian package, it is available via `numctl` source code.
+The `numademo` command is not available as a Debian package, it is available as `numctl` source code.

 On an old laptop from 2008 with Debian 8.11 Jessie (used with a compiled `numademo` executable from `numactl` source from before 2020, maybe in 2016):